×

 Our Mission

-The Center for the Advancement of Teaching & Learning (The Center) exists to provide faculty with relevant, meaningful learning experiences to continuously improve their teaching craft and reach diverse learners.
+As a vital branch of the Department of Organizational Development, Faculty Development exists to provide faculty with relevant, meaningful learning experiences to continuously improve their teaching craft and reach diverse learners.

 Our Vision